Skip to Content

-Violent Crimes
+Precht Law Firm Violent Crimes

 Lafayette Violent Crimes Lawyers

-Defending Against Violent Crime Charges in Louisiana
+Experienced Defense Against Violent Crimes in Louisiana

 Attorney Jordan T. Precht is a bold and aggressive attorney who knows how to bring a powerful fight to court in his client's defense.
 If you are facing harsh or wrongful accusations of violent crimes like assault, battery, or murder, contact Precht Law Firm immediately to get started on your defense.